rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 the `Error` trait, but we're not specifying what particular type the return value will be.
-This gives us flexibility to return error values that may be of different types in different error cases. `Box` is a smart pointer to heap data, and we'll be going into detail about `Box` in Chapter YY.
+This gives us flexibility to return error values that may be of different types in different error cases. `Box` is a smart pointer to heap data, and we'll be going into detail about `Box` in Chapter 15.

 The second change is that we've removed our calls to `expect` in favor of `?`, like we talked about in Chapter 9.
 Rather than `panic!` on an error, this will